smfo/whatILearntToday/Backend/DB/Window functions/basics.md

 --   Twitter  | Hats     | 90
 ```

 We want to calculate the total revenue for each channel.
-This can be donw by using group by.
+This can be done by using group by.

 ```sql
 Select Channel, sum(Revenue) as Total_revenue